mk-fg/magnus/README.rst

 Magnus tool with image tweaks
 -----------------------------

-Fork of `stuartlangridge/magnus`_, but designed to not only zoom on parts of the screen, but also map color ranges to make them more distinctive within specific small input range.
+Fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on parts of the screen, but also remap output color ranges to make them more distinctive from within specific small input range.

-Use-case is editing a GTK+ Theme, where I can't tell colors of most elements apart, looking through my colorblind eyes onto my old crappy el-cheapo display.
+Use-case is visual aid for editing small GTK+ Theme elements, where I can't tell colors of most pixels apart, looking through colorblind eyes at old crappy el-cheapo display, and them being already very close to begin with.

 Consists of slightly modified original magnus script and tiny C module to process image pixels quickly.